Reflecting Upon Irreducible Mind

 This

-just dawned on me that I don't know if Jime is a man; nevermind), I am highly
+(it just dawned on me that I don't know if Jime is a man; nevermind), I

-contradictory in my views, even though these contradictions spring out of
+am highly contradictory in my views, even though these contradictions spring

 however, are not incoherent.
 Rather, they make up a coherent whole (Contraria Sunt Complementa.
 NB, 1947).
 My present

-of the universe, from the universe's very beginning.
-And its original
+feature of the universe, from the universe's very beginning.
+And its

-form is not a primitive irritability, but a consciousness plenum (just imagine
+original form is not a primitive irritability, but a consciousness plenum

-zombies) is viable if we start with a primitive irritability.
-We have to
+consciousness (i.e. no zombies) is viable if we start with a primitive irritability.

 For

-to the same sort of phenomena (qualia/Chalmers' Hard Problem, basically),
+belonging to the same sort of phenomena (qualia/Chalmers' Hard Problem,

 Siqueira

-here) because he considers the physicilist's argument against free-will as
+wrong here) because he considers the physicilist's argument against free-will

 In

-I did not think I should detail them more deeply especially because I was
+mine; I did not think I should detail them more deeply especially because

-trying to call the reader's attention to the fact that what some people (the
+I was trying to call the reader's attention to the fact that what some people

-authors) might see as one thing, others (me) might see as many.
-I do not
+(the authors) might see as one thing, others (me) might see as many.
+I do

 and explicable.
 Free will is not.